hitechlife/hitechlife.github.io/README.md

-# Portfolio of My Previous Works
+# Kalpa's Portfolio

-This repository is a website version of my portfolio.
+This website contains games I've worked on in the past.
 The theme is provided by Github.